mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

   targetPath: './src/generated/graphql.ts',
 })

-//Then it will automatically generate the file,
+// Then it will automatically generate the file,
 // and without doing anything special,
 // the resolvers are going to be typed,
 // or if your resolvers are in different files...

 app.listen(8000)